Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

-When an aspect hits a creature granting **Combat Advantage** to it, that creature is weakened and takes 20 ongoing poison damage (save ends both) in addition to sufferint all the standard effects of the attack.
+When an aspect hits a creature granting **Combat Advantage** to it, that creature is weakened and takes 20 ongoing poison damage (save ends both) in addition to suffering all the standard effects of the attack.

 Its basic attack is a **bite**.
 It can also shoot **Acid Webs** (recharge 5+) in a Clost Blast 5.
 This deals acid damage and slows (save ends).
 On the first